codefresh-io/cap-docs.codefresh.io/_docs/integrations/issue-tracking.md

 * Committing the changes

 Once added, Codefresh displays the list of existing integrations with their sync status.
 You can edit or delete any integration.

-### Configure container registry integrations in Codefresh
+### Configure issue tracking integrations in Codefresh
-Configure the settings for a container registry integration in Codefresh.
+Configure the settings for an issue tracking integration in Codefresh.

 1. In the Codefresh UI, go to [Integrations](https://g.codefresh.io/2.0/account-settings/integrations){:target="\_blank"}.
 1. Filter by **Issue Tracking**, select the issue tracking tool to integrate, and click **Configure**.